Public Consultation on the Development of Liquidity Metrics: Phase 2

 The key elements of the Holistic Framework are: (1) an enhanced set of supervisory measures for macroprudential purposes, (2) the IAIS Global Monitoring Exercise (GME) and (3) an assessment by the IAIS of the consistent implementation of enhanced ongoing supervisory policy measures and powers of intervention.

 As part of the GME, the IAIS’ risk assessment framework, the IAIS also monitors liquidity risk.
 Capturing liquidity risk in the insurance sector is a complex task due to the many dimensions to consider, such as the variability of insurance products and their liquidity profiles, different liquidity needs of various insurance business models (eg. reinsurers, life and non-life insurers), fungibility of assets, comparability across regions, choice of a time horizon and consideration of capital instruments.
-According to paragraph 58 of the GME document, the IAIS is developing liquidity metrics as an ancillary indicator in the context of the Individual Insurers Monitoring (IIM).
+According to paragraph 58 of the GME document, in 2020-2022, the IAIS was developing liquidity metrics as an ancillary indicator in the context of the Individual Insurers Monitoring (IIM).

-The liquidity metrics will serve as a tool to facilitate the IAIS’ monitoring of the global insurance industry’s liquidity risk and for the IAIS to assess insurers’ liquidity exposure, which may be critical as insurers have been exposed to liquidity shortfalls in previous crises.
+The liquidity metrics will serve (starting in 2023) as a tool to facilitate the IAIS’ monitoring of the global insurance industry’s liquidity risk and for the IAIS to assess insurers’ liquidity exposure, which may be critical as insurers have been exposed to liquidity shortfalls in previous crises.
 The liquidity metrics highlight potential vulnerabilities, risk drivers and trends of insurers and the insurance sector.
 They are not intended to be a binding regulatory requirement, rather they are used as a monitoring tool to gather information that will help identify trends in insurer and insurance-sector liquidity.

 The IAIS split the development of the liquidity metrics into two phases: